iwasahighwayman/my-white-whale/README.md

 # "Simplicity is often best" Updates

-To improve the "power efficiency" story, i wanted to find a way to power the LEDs without a buck (or boost) voltage / power converter.
+To improve the "power efficiency" story, I wanted to find a way to power the LEDs without a buck (or boost) voltage / power converter.

 The vendor-specified voltage is 3 "AA" 1.5 volt batteries in series, or 4.5 volts.